-Charlottesville has responded to last’s summer’s deadly rally by going after the nazis and white supremacists, one by one, who thought it was a good idea to come here.
+Charlottesville has responded to summer of 2017’s deadly rally by going after the nazis and white supremacists, one by one, who thought it was a good idea to come here.
 As a result, the list of those facing criminal charges, jail time, lawsuits, job losses, and being ostracized by their own families and communities keeps growing.
 So we’re compiling a list of casualties.
 Please feel free to mention any we missed! #charlottesville #A12

 10/24/2018 – Two others, Robert Boman and Tyler Laube, were arrested Wednesday morning and Aaron Eason remains at large, Mrozek said.
 All four are charged with traveling to incite or participate in riots.

 Robert Paul Rundo, the leader of the Rise Above Movement, a violent neo-Nazi gang based in Southern California that participated in the the 2017 white nationalist rally in Charlottesville, is arrested by the FBI in Mexico.

 10/2/2018 – Four men were slapped with federal conspiracy charges related to the rallies on Aug.
 11 and 12: Cole Evan White, Benjamin Drake Daley, Michael Paul Miselis and Thomas Walter Gillen, each identified as marchers in either the torch rally on campus or the deadly gathering at the park the next day.